-The measurement window around each threshold is specified by Pack V% Range, which indicates the positive or negative deviation around each level.
-Choosing RID values of 500 $\Omega$ and 8 k $\Omega$ for A and B, respectively, correspond to Pack 0 Voltage and Pack 1 Voltage threshold levels of 110 mV and 1070 mV, respectively.
+The measurement window around each threshold is specified by Pack V% Range 0 or Pack V% Range 1 respectively, which indicates the positive or negative deviation around each level.
+With the recommended 300 $\Omega$ on board filter resistor, Choosing RID values of 8 k $\Omega$ and 500 $\Omega$ for A and B, respectively when the weak pull up is used, correspond to Pack 0 Voltage and Pack 1 Voltage threshold levels of 1070 mV and 110 mV, respectively.
+The Pack V% Range 1 could be a higher percentage value as long as the two threshold voltages do not have overlap.